Can Performant LLMs Be Ethical? Quantifying the Impact of Web Crawling Opt-Outs: Acknowledgement

 \section{Acknowledgement}

 DF would like to thank Maksym Andriushchenko for his feedback on an initial draft of the paper.
+DF acknowledges funding from SNSF Grant number 10005248.
 AB gratefully acknowledges the support of the Swiss National Science Foundation (No. 215390), Innosuisse (PFFS-21-29), the EPFL Center for Imaging, Sony Group Corporation, and a Meta LLM Evaluation Research Grant.
 This work was supported as part of the Swiss AI Initiative by a grant from the Swiss National Supercomputing Centre (CSCS) under project ID a06 on Alps.